 Holtorf’s teachings on Reverse T3 have been lifted by many web pages without enough careful investigation.
 It’s gone viral long ago.
 It’s cemented in thyroid internet lore.

+It’s not entirely Holtorf’s fault, and it’s gotten out of hand.
 Such beliefs have fostered unnecessary Reverse T3 paranoid obsession.
 I’ve seen the signs of it in online thyroid patient support communities.

 RT3 obsession has led to some patients and doctors in US and Canada doing Reverse T3 testing too frequently, often charged to the patient’s own credit card.